PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 The default value of the payment method and the status drop list in the droplist is "-- Choose --".

 So to create the order, the user must select an order status and a payment method.
 An error message is thrown if the user has not chosen a status or payment method: "PLease, select an item in the list".

+## VI.
+Multstore

+On all the group shops, the button “add new order” is hidden.
+It’s only shown when you are in a specific shop.